camicroscope/GSOC/README.md

+# NOTICE FOR GSOC 2021
+For 2021, the scope of GSOC projects have changed.
+Since the projects will be shorter, the camicroscope community will be able to focus on smaller interesting projects.
+We look forward to sharing our thoughts going forward, and thank you for your patience.

 # caMicroscope GSoC 2020
 <img src="https://avatars0.githubusercontent.com/u/12075069?s=200&v=4" width="150" height="150" align="left" style="padding:10px;"/> caMicroscope is a digital pathology image viewer with support for human/machine generated annotations and markups.
 The source code of the caMicroscope project can be found at https://github.com/camicroscope/caMicroscope, released with BSD 3-Clause License.
 In addition to the caMicroscope project, caMicroscope as an organization also hosts several related tools and products at https://github.com/camicroscope/